Slow Train (Flanders and Swann song): Lyrics

 The song features idealised scenes such as milk churns on a railway platform.

 "Slow Train" takes the form of an elegiac list song of railway stations, which has been likened to a litany.
-The song is introduced by Michael Flanders in the recording of At the Drop of Another Hat recorded live at the Haymarket Theatre on 2 October 1963 thus:
+The song is introduced by lyricist Michael Flanders in the recording of At the Drop of Another Hat recorded live at the Haymarket Theatre on 2 October 1963 thus:

 Unusual song this for us perhaps, as it's really quite a serious song and it was suggested by all those marvellous old local railway stations with their wonderful evocative names, all due to be axed and done away with one-by-one.

 Its evocation of quiet, rural stations is highly romanticised and uses imagery such as the presence of a station cat or milk churns on a platform to express a "less hurried way of life" that is about to vanish: